beckerbenj/eatATA/README.md

 ## Overview

-`eatATA` provides a small `R` interface to mathematical optimization solvers specialized on solving simple automated test assembly problems (*ATA*).
+`eatATA` provides a small `R` interface to mathematical optimization solvers specialized on solving simple automated test assembly problems (`ATA`).
 Internally, sparse matrices are used via the `Matrix` package.
-Currently the only supported solver is `Gurobi`.
+Currently supported solvers are `GLPK`, `lpSolve`, and `Gurobi`.
 See below for a list of implemented features and feature to come.

 ## Installation